 Having these kinds of notion has made most people believe you need to have substantial capital in other to run a successful e-commerce business.

 Before we proceed to learn how to start ecommerce business in Nigeria let’s try and understand the concepts of e-commerce in Nigeria.

-What is E-commerce & How does it work?
+What is E-commerce & How does it work in Nigeria?

 E-commerce is simply a sales transaction that takes place over the internet in other words electronic commerce.

 The e-commerce business actually started way back around 1960 when electronic data was introduced into the business.

 The growth was revolutionized by the rise of Amazon and eBay in the 1980s and the entire story has changed since then.